Azure/azure-orbital-integration/tcp-to-blob/README.md

 10. `cd tcp-to-blob`
 11. Create `.env/env-<name_prefix>.sh` environment file as described above.
 12. `source ./.env/env-<name_prefix>.sh` - It should look like nothing happened in the terminal; this is GOOD.
-13. Deploy (to AZ CLI's current subscription): `./deploy/bicep/deploy.sh` - If you receive an 'Authorization failed' error, you may not have proper access to the subscription.
+13. Deploy (to AZ CLI's current subscription): `./deploy/bicep/deploy.sh` If you receive an 'Authorization failed' error, you may not have proper access to the subscription.
 14. Update generated contact profile if desired.
-Defaults to Aqua with "aqua_direct_broadcast" named demodulation configuration.:
+Defaults to Aqua with "aqua_direct_broadcast" named demodulation configuration.
     1. Open Azure Portal and navigate to Orbital Service.
     2. Navigate to Contact Profiles (left-side panel).
     3. Select the generated contact profile (default name is `${NAME_PREFIX}-aks-cp`).